WebOfTrustInfo/verifiable-news/sketchpad.md

 ## Issuance and Statement Assertion Intervals
 It is important to distinguish _issuance intervals_ from _statement assertion intervals_.

-_Issuance intervals_ are the start and duration of the validity of digitally-signed things, a cryptographic or systems security topic.
+_Issuance intervals_ are the duration of the validity of digitally-signed things, a cryptographic or systems security topic.
 Cryptographic keys might rotate or freshen daily, weekly, monthly or annually.
-Revocation and supersession occur in the context of issuance intervals.
+Revocation and supersession both occur in the context of issuance intervals.

 _Statement assertion intervals_ are the start and duration of the intended assertion of a statement, an instant or interval of time during which an assertion is occurring.

 Asserted statements can span one or multiple issuances.

 We can envision a field, `statementIssued` which indicates the start of a statement assertion and which, if omitted, has a default value of `issued`.
-We can envision a field, `statementExpires` which indicates the end of the assertion and which, if omitted, means that the statement is asserted while the issuance and any superseding issuances are valid.
+We can envision a field, `statementExpires` which indicates the end of a statement assertion and which, if omitted, means that the statement is asserted while the issuance and any superseding issuances are valid.

 If a verifiable statement indicates `expires` without indicating `statementExpires`, or if `statementExpires` occurs after `expires`, and if a statement indicates a value for `revocation`, then a system may check for a supersession when an issuance expires.